NiklasKappel/PairTorch/README.md

 ## Prepare your model

-Your model is expected to have a `forward` method with a signature that follows [PyG](https://pytorch-geometric.readthedocs.io) standards:
+Your model is expected to have a `forward` method with a signature that follows [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/get_started/introduction.html#data-handling-of-graphs) standards:

 ```python
 class MyModel(torch.nn.Module):